-Sports and recreational facilities

-Developable area

-North East Bypass & Northern RDR Corridor

-Indicative 10 (800m based upon the average person's
+Proposed educational area Proposed centres and local facilities Sports and recreational facilities North East Bypass & Northern RDR Corridor Indicative 10 (800m based upon the average person's Additional 5 minute walk (total 15)

-• walking speed)

-Additional 5 minute walk (total 15)

-Mobility Hub

-PARK FARM VILLAGE
+CHARACTER AREAS PARK FARM VILLAGE

 Park Farm Village is the principal village centre of CGC.
 Strategically located at the centre of the masterplan, the village centre houses a selection of shops, cafes and commercial space set around a public square.
 This mix of uses will service the day to day needs of the local community.